 Wilderland is an ever changing enigma that takes grounding in its awesome past, the people here and now and its limitless future potential

-Wilderland has been the home and suedo university to many people throughout the world seeking a "whole education" to enrich their knowledge through understandings of what community "am" and themselves in it, deepening authenticity while cultivating skills in the garden or through a craft, watching things grow, pioneering projects that strengthen qualities such as leadership and humility, exploring ideas openly and participating a legacy of abundance for the generations of people that are yet to step on the land.
+Wilderland has been the home and suedo university to many people throughout the world seeking a "whole education" to enrich their knowledge through understandings of what community "am" and themselves in it, deepening authenticity while cultivating connection and skills on with the earth, trees and gardens or through a craft, watching things grow, pioneering projects that strengthen qualities such as leadership and humility, exploring ideas openly and participating a legacy of abundance for the generations of people that are yet to step on the land.

 We are so grateful for this gesture of longevity that Dan and Edith left behind for all who are looking to learn benefit from, we are glad to see its continuity flourishing as an educational trust.